 The gateways are not being generated properly, and the interface address is not being added to the tonatsubnets macro, so there is still some work to do.

-#10 Updated by Aidan Mountford about 1 year ago
+#10 Updated by Aidan Mountford over 1 year ago

 Similar to Michael Obrien, I tested this on snapshot from 1st of July.

 TCPDUMP on freebsd reports packets from junos being received in good order.